Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Reweighted Lévy processes: generator and explicit computation

 Let us start by recalling the notion of a generator of a Markov process.
 Let $E$ be a metric space and let $X=(X_t\colon t\ge 0)$ be a time-homogeneous càdlàg Markov process on $E$ so $X$ is a random variable in the space $D([0,\infty),E)$ of càdlàg functions.
 Then for $f\colon E\to \R$ let

 provided the limit exists for all $x\in E$.
 We call the operator $\mathcal{G}$ the generator of $X$.
-Sometimes, uniform converge in $x$ is required in \eqref{eq:generator-def} but here it is more convenient to work with the definition given above.
-Throughout this section, we will not determine the whole set of functions $f$ on which \eqref{eq:generator-def} exists but instead show the existence of and give the expression for $\mathcal{G}f$ for certain nice (namely, smooth and compactly supported) functions $f$.
+Sometimes, uniform convergence in $x$ is required in \eqref{eq:generator-def} but here it is more convenient to work with the definition given above.
+Throughout this section, we will not determine the whole set of functions $f$ for which \eqref{eq:generator-def} exists but instead show the existence of and give the expression for $\mathcal{G}f$ for certain nice (namely, smooth and compactly supported) functions $f$.

-The section is divided into two subsections where we consider the case with and without, respectively, Lévy compensation.
-These correspond to the case where the LQG disks and the CLE are simple ($\kappa\in(8/3,4)$) and non-simple ($\kappa'\in(4,8)$), respectively.
+The section is divided into two subsections where we consider the cases with and without, respectively, Lévy compensation.
+These correspond to the cases where the LQG disks and the CLE are simple ($\kappa\in(8/3,4)$) and non-simple ($\kappa'\in(4,8)$), respectively.
+At a heuristic level, the Lévy compensation of the boundary length process of a CPI occurs while the CPI is moving in between CLE loops (see also the discrete intuition right before the start of Section \ref{sec:planarnomarked}).
+It is not so surprising that a compensation is needed in the simple case and not in the non-simple case since in the former case the CLE loops do not touch and the trunk of the CPI ``spends more time'' in between the loops.